Self-Learning Agents

 HybridFactExtractor | Optional | Fast + enhanced | Rules first, LLM fills gaps |

-first and optionally enhances with an LLM pass for anything the rules missed.
+RuleBasedFactExtractor uses pattern matching to detect decisions, preferences, events, and action items with no API calls.
+HybridFactExtractor runs rules first and optionally does an LLM pass for anything the rules missed.

 2. Episodic Memory

-from sagewai.context import EpisodeStore, Episode
+from sagewai.context import EpisodeStore, Episode, InMemoryVectorStore

 # After completing a task, store the episode